HaoZhang615/Realtime-Synthetic-Call-Center-Agents/README.md

 - Enterprise applications and services

 This enables you to build complete end-to-end workflows that connect the AI assistant with your existing business processes and data sources without extensive custom coding.

-## Local execution

-Once the environment has been deployed with `azd up` you can also run the application locally.

-Please follow the instructions in [the instructions in `src/frontend`](./src/frontend/README.md)

 ## Architecture